Employment

 Creation of the Employment Relationship

-Provisions of the employment contract may deviate from the UAE Labour Law only if they are in favour of the employee.
+Provisions of the employment contract may only deviate from the UAE Labour Law if they are in favour of the employee.

 Terms of the Employment Relationship